LiliVargha/Labour-Income_YL/README.md

 Lili Vargha, Timothy Miller: Visualizing country differences to the average age specific labour income, Visualization presented at NTA14 Paris.

+For the specific R packages see the Replication files.

 ## Future versions will
 - Include newest NTA data.
 - Use different ordering (for example by continents).